 Natural immunity is the goal.

 Gustavo Bracho, PhD, is an immunologist with the Findlay Institute in Havana Cuba.
 In 2010 he injected rats with leptospirosis after orally receiving homeoprophylaxis.
 Eighty percent did not contract the disease while producing no antibodies.
-I attended a conference where he provided an oral presentation of these results.
 The rat control group without homeoprophylaxis all died.
 Bracho and others have suggested that becoming familiar with the frequency of a disease confers all the benefits of receiving the wild disease, without the risks.
 Because there is nothing material in the exchange, there is no resulting chaos from manipulation through attenuation, additives, or introduction in a way other than nature’s way by contraction through mucous membrane.